 AirDoctor 2000 noise level is 40 dB at the lowest speed and 55dB at the highest.

-I know that many brands call their units quiet performers, and AirDoctor does the same, but to be honest, that’s the industry’s average.
+I know many brands call their units quiet performers, and AirDoctor does the same, but that’s the industry’s average.
 If the air purifier goes below 60dB on the highest fan speed, that’s very good.

 But 40dB on the lowest fan speed is a bit too noisy.
 But that’s because it is powerful even with the first fan speed.
 Other air purifiers have the same power using 2nd or even 3rd fan speed.